jotonedev/pyown/examples/gateway_02/README.md

-# light_01
+# gateway_02

-This example demonstrates how to create a simple light source and control it.
+This example shows how to listen for information changes from a MyHome® gateway using the `Gateway` class.